ajguerrer/tobu/README.md

 let s: Simple = r.absorb().unwrap();
 ```

-All that's left is to implement the actual conversion.
+ell that's left is to implement the actual conversion.
 As you may have guessed from the section
 title, I found two type conversion candidates to compare: heavy and light.

 Before getting into it, lets flex the protobuf type system a little more by making a new message